lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 avoiding ghost bands.
 The best description is in Ole Andersen's Varenna Notes (section 4.12), and for the stout-hearted, there is a full account in Lambrecht and Andersen, [Phys.
 Rev. B, 34, 2439 (1986)](http://dx.doi.org/10.1103/PhysRevB.34.2439).
-It is implemented here including combined correction which is described in Ole Andersen's unpublished notes, "Transformation to a minimal LMTO set; downfolding" Aug 15, 1988.
+It is implemented in the ASA including the "combined correction" term.
 We include in this documentation a
 [plain TeX source file of notes](../../../assets/download/docs/dnfpap.tex) explaining in some detail how downfolding is implemented